 The RCMRC will not replace or supplant existing emergency medical response systems or their resources.
 During emergencies, volunteers may provide an important “surge” capability to perform some functions usually performed by emergency health staff that have been mobilized.
 They can also augment medical and support staff shortages at local medical or emergency facilities.
 The RCMRC volunteers may be used in large-scale, complex emergencies involving multiple jurisdictions and interagency operations, or in smaller incidents involving a single jurisdiction or agency.
 Volunteers may be assigned to area hospitals, public health agencies, or mass care facilities to augment and assist the staff of those facilities.

-RCMRC holds membership meetings most months throughout the year to discuss the Unit's business, upcoming events, and sometimes for special training sessions.
+RCMRC holds membership meetings most months throughout the year to discuss the Unit's business, upcoming events, and special training sessions.
 Members should attempt to attend as many meetings as possible.

-Monthly meetings are held at the iMet Center, 2320 Renaissance Boulevard, Room 401, Sturtevant, unless otherwise noted below.
+Meetings are held at the iMet Center, 2320 Renaissance Boulevard, Room 401, Sturtevant, unless otherwise noted below.
 Meetings are generally held the third Tuesday of the month and begin at 5:30 PM.
-See the schedule below for exact dates, times, and locations of monthly meetings.
-Information about the Annual RCMRC Conference is below as well.
+See the schedule below for exact dates, times, and locations of meetings.

 RCMRC participates in numerous community events throughout the year.
 Below is a list of all events in which RCMRC is scheduled to participate, providing first aid, support services and other community outreach functions.

 Members interested in assisting with any of the following events should contact the Volunteer Coordinator.
-Please check back often, as new events are regularly added to the schedule.
+Check back often, as new events are regularly added to the schedule.